Course Overview

 Music at higher level (HL) builds on the learning of musical competencies and challenges students to engage with the musical processes in settings of contemporary music-making.
 For the HL component, students plan and collaboratively create a project that draws on the competencies, skills and processes in all of the musical roles of the music course and is inspired by real- life practices of music-making.

-To find out more about this course please contact Head of Department: Rosemary Scales.
+To find out more about this course please contact Director of Music and Media: Rosemary Scales.

 Take the next step by selecting an option below, or if you want to drop us a quick message, you can do so with the form.